Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 ### ✅ Extensibility

-The library is intentionally general-purpose to support the different use cases of "end to end verifiable" voting systems.
+The library is intentionally general to support the multiple use cases of end to end verifiable voting systems.
 Different projects may wish to use different layers of the library, including math primitives, encryption functions, and more.
-The library exposes a C++ Interface as well as a C Interface and both are treated as first-class citizens.
+The library exposes a C++ Interface as well as a C Interface; both are treated as first-class citizens.
 Binding layers are also provided to simplify consuming the library from other languages.

 ### ✅ Object Oriented Design (OOD) & Functional Methods

-An additional goal is to structure the code using familiar object-oriented design patterns while exposing underlying immutable and functional-style methods.
+An additional goal of this effort is to structure the code using familiar object-oriented design patterns while exposing underlying immutable and functional-style methods.
 Higher-order functions are also included to simplify using the library for common use cases.
 This allows users to both construct high-level objects in an OOP fashion and pass them to a single function call (such as `encryptBallot`), or compose a domain-specific object graph and directly call the underlying methods in a functional way (such as `encryptSelection`).

 Class methods are used for simplicity, but sophistication with regard to inheritance, object encapsulation, or design patterns is intentionally avoided.
 These class methods usually rely on the aforementioned functional methods unless the class contains state.